 The Legal Scholars Committee is responsible for promoting the recruitment and retention of legal scholars in the society.

-The Minority Affairs Committee (MAC) was revitalized in April 2005.
+The Minority Affairs Committee was revitalized in April 2005.
 The committee is committed to facilitating activities and developing opportunities within the psychology and law division that embrace, respect and value diversity.
 We are dedicated to the recruitment and retention of culturally and linguistically diverse students into psychology and law related doctoral programs, and faculty into psychology and law related academic and professional positions.
-The committee is comprised of 17 members (academicians, researchers, clinicians, practitioners, graduate and doctoral students) representing a diversity of backgrounds and expertise in the field.
+The committee comprises 17 members (academicians, researchers, clinicians, practitioners, graduate and doctoral students) representing a diversity of backgrounds and expertise in the field.
 For more information regarding the Minority Affairs Committee, please contact the co-chairs listed above.

 The Nomination and Awards Committee is responsible for preparing a slate for elected positions, the Distinguished Contributions Award, and the Saleem Shah Early Career Award.
 Most activity takes place from fall to mid-February; nominations for elected positions are due to APA by Feb.
 15; AP-LS conference chairs typically require names of awardees and supporting information by mid- to late January.